 One trade candidate for every NBA team in 2022-23 season

-One trade candidate for every NBA team in 2022-23 season originally appeared on NBC Sports Bayarea
+One trade candidate for every NBA team in 2022-23 season originally appeared on NBC Sports Philadelphia

 The wonderful aspect about the NBA is that you never know who could be available for trade.